Home » Water Softening » Water Softener Guides » Water Softener regeneration Process: Frequency & Problems

 Conclusion

-This cycle mostly happens once a week, typically when the water demand of your household is at its lowest, and depending on the device, it lasts 30 to 120 minutes.
+The regeneration process is absolutely vital for ensuring your water softener works effectively.
+This process usually occurs once a week, typically when the water demand of your household is at its lowest, and, depending on the device, it lasts 30 to 120 minutes.
 When it’s time to clean the device, you can run your own manual regen cycle by consulting the instruction manual.

 Although the device will usually still have water available during regen, albeit at a low pressure, we don’t recommend using water within that period.
-If the device takes too long, gets stuck in the process, or makes particularly loud noises when regenerating, you should call a technician.
+If the device takes too long to regenerate, gets stuck in the process, or makes particularly loud noises, you should call a technician.

 We HATE spam.
 Your e-mail will never sold or shared!